rng-guy/NFSMWBartender/README.txt

    feature by editing its "NFSMWUnlimiterSettings.ini" configuration file.

-"Advanced" feature set:
+"ADVANCED" feature set:

- • The feature set disables itself if ANY Heat level lacks a valid spawn table for "Chasers" ("BartenderSettings\Advanced\Cars.ini"); you must specify at least one car for each level.
+ • The feature set disables itself if ANY Heat level lacks a valid "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"); you must specify at least one car for each level.

  • If the feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation:
    "cops", "HeliFuelTime", "TimeBetweenHeliActive", and "SearchModeHeliSpawnChance".

+ • All vehicles you specify in any of the spawn tables ("BartenderSettings\Advanced\Cars.ini") must each have the "CAR" class assigned to them in their "pvehicle" VltEd entries.

  • All vehicles you specify to replace the helicopter ("BartenderSettings\Advanced\Helicopter.ini") must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries.